markfeit/enom-dyndns-updater/README.md

 This script was will run in any environment that can provide the following:

- * POSIX-compliant Bourne shell
+ * A POSIX-compliant Bourne shell
- * POSIX-compliant implementation of `logger`
+ * A POSIX-compliant implementation of `logger`
  * The [cURL](https://curl.haxx.se) command-line interface

 **Note that the `install` target in the Makefile uses Linux-specific commands.**